wren1/blabber-app/documentation/Features.md

         - moderators can remove themselves from being moderators
 8. Live Chat
     * Chat rooms for groups and user to user

+if user has been removed from a group, block them from joining again